QR 1.1.2. A Hollow Science

 “… physicists who work with the theory every day don’t really know quite what to make of it.
 They fill blackboards with quantum calculations and acknowledge that it is probably the most powerful, accurate, and predictive scientific theory ever developed.
 But … the very suggestion that it may be literally true as a description of nature is still greeted with cynicism, incomprehension, and even anger.”
 (Vacca, 2005) p116

 The equations, tests and applications work but the theory makes no physical sense, e.g. in Feynman’s sum over histories an electron travels all possible paths between two points at once – but how can one electron do that?
-Theory usually increases understanding but physics theory seems to take it away, as wave-particle duality lets waves morph into particles, which denies what waves and particles are.
-Given a choice between meaning and mathematics, physics long ago chose the latter and as a result, quantum theory still isn’t taught in high schools because who can teach what makes no sense?
-Modern physics is a mathematical feast whose core is empty of meaning.
-It is a hollow science built on impressive equations about quantum states that everyone agrees don’t exist!
-And this way of no meaning is a deliberate strategy:
+Theories usually increase understanding but in physics they seem to take it away.
+For example, wave-particle duality lets waves become particles, but this denies what waves and particles are.
+Given a choice between meaning and mathematics, physics long ago chose the latter.
+As a result, quantum theory still isn’t taught in high schools, because who can teach what makes no sense?
+Modern physics is a mathematical feast with no semantic substance, a hollow science built on impressive equations about quantum states that everyone agrees don’t exist!
+And this way of no meaning was deliberate:

 “… we have locked up quantum physics in “black boxes”, which we can handle and operate without knowing what is going on inside.
 (Audretsch, 2004) (Preface, p x).

-This produced what some now call fairy tale physics (Baggot, 2013), where virtual particles arise ex nihilo from invisible fields in empty space to fit equations that work for no good reason.
-And when physics stopped trying to understand its findings, the result was it made no further progress:
+The result has been described as fairy tale physics (Baggot, 2013), where imaginary particles from invisible fields within empty space make equations work for no good reason.
+But when fundamental physics stopped trying to understand its findings, it stagnated:

 How unusual it is for three decades to pass without major progress in fundamental physics?
 Even if we look back more than two hundred years…it is unprecedented.”
 (Smolin, 2006) p viii

-The issue is not a few anomalies in an otherwise perfect vision.
-Quantum theory rules the micro-cosmic world from which reality emerges and relativity rules the cosmic world around it.
-These theories are the bedrock of physics, which is a core science, so for them to make no sense at all is unacceptable.
-Even worse, relativity and quantum mechanics contradict at their core.
+The cause isn’t a few anomalies in an otherwise perfect vision.
+Quantum theory rules the micro-cosmic world of atoms and relativity rules the cosmic world of stars, so for these core theories to make no sense at all is big problem.
+Even worse, relativity and quantum mechanics contradict each other!
 Each works in its domain, relativity for cosmic events, and quantum theory for atomic events, but together they clash:

 The problem … is that when the equations of general relativity commingle with those of quantum mechanics, the result is disastrous.”
 (Greene, 2004, p15)